 The most common traits of self-made millionaires: They reject conventional wisdom. they understand that you and I were not taught properly about the simple and powerful truths of money.
 Proof is in the pudding: when applied, these rules, or success shortcuts, inevitably produce what approaches "ever-increasing" wealth.
 That hasn't changed in many decades, so we can rely upon it as a beginning of a personalized road map for YOUR development as a millionaire.
 Whether you do so in 100 months, 100 weeks, 100 days, or even less, is far more up to you, and your observation of the magical rules -- the so-called "secrets of success shortcuts" -- than it is based on the occurence of external events.

 Even in bad economies, such as the Great Depression of the 1930's, men and women develop "ever-increasing wealth" which finds them in the millionaire class.
 Those who claim that they cannot get ahead because of a bad economy are, historically and factually, merely relying upon a convenient reason for avoiding observation of the rules, the successful shortcuts to wealth and success.
 As it is with science, mathematics, or any of the humanities, those who do it the best cannot be replaced as the best experts on any given subject.
-That's how The Psychology of Longevity was born... and borne: interviews and meals with 5,200 masters, millionaires, champions and billionaires, followed by application of their claimed "best shortcuts," to determine the viability or legitimacy of the repeated statements, the commonalities expressed by our masters and millionaires, champions and billionaires
+That's how The Path of Better Shortcuts was born... and borne: interviews and meals with 5,200 masters, millionaires, champions and billionaires, followed by application of their claimed "best shortcuts," to determine the viability or legitimacy of the repeated statements, the commonalities expressed by our masters and millionaires, champions and billionaires

 In pursuit of only those perfect and near-perfect commonalities of these people, the few universal shortcuts they offered were so frequently offered by those in the upper percent of productivity and achievement that any compression of them must, by definition, be referred to as shortcuts; and that's where you come in.